-Required placement test scores (see Admissions and Placement chapter) or successful completion of DRDG 1024 Developmental Reading II and DENG 1054 Developmental English II is a prerequisite for all courses unless otherwise noted.
+Required placement test scores (see Admissions and Placement chapter) or successful completion of DRDG 1034 Foundations of Reading and DENG 1064 Foundations of Writing is a prerequisite for all courses unless otherwise noted.

-ANTH 2013 Cultural Anthropology Sem: F/S
+ANTH 2013 Cultural Anthropology Sem: F/S 3 Lec.
+Hrs./week